mdekstrand/cs533-web/week1/index.md

 ## {{mbook}} Textbook Chapters - Questions

-The first videos of this class go with chapters 1 and 2 of *Think Like a Data Scientist*.
+The first videos of this class go with chapters 1 and 2 of {book}`tlds`.

 ## {{mclass}} Tuesday Class